entropicalabs/entropica_qaoa/README.md

 # Entropica QAOA

-A package implementing the Quantum Approximate Optimisation Algorithm (QAOA), providing a number of different features, parametrisations, and utility functions.
+A modular package providing multiple features and workflow tools for the quantum approximate optimisation algorithm (QAOA), facilitating its use, prototyping, and testing.
+Includes several different parametrisations, integration with data science and graph analysis libraries such as Pandas and NetworkX, numerous utility functions, and convenient optimiser logging and analysis tools.
+Documentation contains extensive and didactic examples.

 ## Documentation